ucraft-com/POS-Awesome/.github/ISSUE_TEMPLATE/bug_report.md

 ### Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, could you add screenshots to help explain your problem?